Do you think you have an Enneagram type 3 child? Read this blog for everything you need to know about parenting the Enneagram 3 as a child!

 - Even if shy, they want to be liked

-- Can appear “intimidating” as they get older
+- They can appear “intimidating” as they get older

 - If they’re not good at something first try, they become obsessed with being the best at it or not doing it at all